Dramcryx/Cortado/README.md

 # Goal

-The goal of this strategy is to provide a basic `Task` and set of common awaiters, which you can customize exception behavior, atomic implementation, and runtime implementation for basic things such as offloading coroutine to background (like `co_await winrt::resume_background()`).
+The goal of this strategy is to provide a basic `Task` and set of common awaiters, which you can customize exception behavior, atomic implementation, and runtime implementation for basic things such as offloading coroutine to background (like `co_await winrt::resume_background()`), awaiting another coroutine or a group of them.
 This is something that I would expect STL to offer but the current direction of commitee is towards `std::execution` rather than user-defined.

 # Non-goal

 Performance tinkering.
 While this library aims to write optimal code following GSL practices, there is no space for low-level optimizations as they usually involve platform-specific work (both OS and hardware), which makes it too complex to maintain Cortado as platform-independent as possible.

 # TODO
-1) More test scenarios - fuzzy, TSAN, ASAN.
+1) Implement cancellation.
-2) Cancellation.
+2) Support fuzzer.
-3) Create default implementation for Linux.
 4) Support stack tracing - Natvis for cdb, scripts for gdb and lldb.